Get The Information You Need To Get Out of Jail

 If you show up to court as required and follow all other conditions, the court will return cash bail, minus any outstanding fines and costs.
 With a bail bond, the fee you pay to the bondsman is non-refundable, and you will not receive back any funds after satisfying your bail conditions.

 Posting bail is one of your first priorities when you are arrested.
-The other is to find an experienced Colorado Springs criminal defense lawyer as soon as possible.
-James Newby uses his experience as a former prosecutor to aggressively defend the rights of people facing felony or misdemeanor charges of all kinds.
-He is responsive when you call him, accessible when you need him, and always ready to fight on your behalf.
+The other is to find experienced Colorado Springs criminal defense lawyers as soon as possible.
+Look for an attorney who has experience as a former El Paso County prosecutor, who will be responsive when you call him, accessible when you need him, and always ready to fight on your behalf.